-Smith, Carrington lead No. 6 Stanford’s rout of Arizona
+Smith, Carrington lead No. 6 Stanford rout of Arizona

 BIG PICTURE

 Stanford, with one of its more dominant performances of the season, made it clear where the real power in the Pac-12 still resides.
-The Cardinal dispatched of No. 19 Arizona State before demolishing Arizona.
+The Cardinal dispatched No. 19 Arizona State before demolishing Arizona.
 Stanford’s conference schedule the rest of the way is favorable, with home games against Oregon State, Oregon and Arizona State as well as a home-and-home set with Cal.

-Arizona is vastly improved from previous years and has one of the country’s most intriguing players in McDonald, but the Wildcats were tentative and off the mark shooting against Stanford.
+Arizona is vastly improved from previous years and has one of the country’s most intriguing players in McDonald but the Wildcats were tentative and off the mark shooting against Stanford.
 Maybe the Wildcats, who beat No. 24 California 60-55 on Friday, can be competitive again in their upcoming trip to the state of Oregon.

 UP NEXT